-All employees except the Minister are provided with a six-month orientation, which includes a 90-day probationary period, during which they may be terminated with or without cause.
+All employees except the Minister are provided with a six-month orientation.
 An employee who is retained after their orientation period remains an employee at will.
 Either the Church or the employee may still terminate the relationship at any time, for any reason, or for no reason.

 Your Supervisor/Minister or a designated congregational leader will introduce you to your coworkers and orient you to your work area and job responsibilities.
 In most cases, a written job description has been prepared that contains a summary of duties and responsibilities.
 Of course, it is impossible to list or to describe all the duties of a particular job.
 Moreover, from time to time, changes in jobs will occur to reflect temporary or long-term changes in staffing or operational needs.
 Please keep in mind that your Supervisor/Minister has the authority to assign duties, responsibilities, or functions to you even though the duties have not been yours in the past or are not specifically mentioned in your job description.
+Formal training should be documented and kept in the personnel file.

 At the end of the six-month orientation period the supervisor will conduct a written and in-person evaluation.
-The Personnel Committee will review the evaluation with the supervisor and make a recommendation regarding ongoing employment status at UUCville.
-Pending the decision of the Supervisor the employee may become a regular employee, may be terminated, or the orientation period may be extended for an additional 6 months with an evaluation at its completion.
+The Personnel Committee will review the evaluation with the supervisor.